-How to prepare your garden before selling your home
+How to prepare your garden so your home is ready to sell

-Malcolm Button, Senior Estate Agency Manager at Aberdein Considine, gives some top tips for ensuring that outside space looks fresh and cared for
+Malcolm Button, Senior Valuer at Aberdein Considine, has 14 top tips for ensuring that outside space looks fresh and cared for.

 If you are lucky enough to have a lawn, find a dry day to cut the grass, trim the hedges and tidy up any bushes.
 It’s also a good idea to remove and restock any tired looking plants to keep the garden looking fresh and colourful.